cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-drop-tablespace.md

 ## Compatibility

-`DROP TABLESPACE` is a Greenplum Database extension.
+`DROP TABLESPACE` is a Cloudberry Database extension.

 ## See Also